mlflow/mlflow/docs/source/models.rst

     mlflow models serve -m my_model

-In addition, the ``mlflow sagemaker`` command-line tool can package and deploy models to AWS SageMaker as long as they support the ``python_function`` flavor:
+In addition, the ``mlflow deployments`` command-line tool can package and deploy models to AWS SageMaker as long as they support the ``python_function`` flavor:

 .. code-block:: bash

-    mlflow sagemaker deploy -m my_model [other options]
+    mlflow deployments create -t sagemaker -m my_model [other options]

 Fields in the MLmodel Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^